 How the subject is taught:

 Art and Design is taught progressively across school, from the Early Years to Year 6.
 The elements of art (colour, tone, pattern, texture, line, perspective, shape, and form) are developed by working with different media.
-Art lessons take place termly, and cohorts have a specific media focus, building on their prior knowledge.
+Art units take place termly, and cohorts have a specific media focus, building on their prior knowledge.
 Links are made to artists and designers to engage the children and develop their knowledge of art.
+The school threads: settlements, leadership, conflict and legacy are explored, built upon and revisited a number of times throughout the different units across the whole school.

 If you walk into an art lesson, you will see: